10 Best Emission Air Pump Check Valves

 What an Emission Air Pump Check Valve Does

 The secondary air injection system injects fresh air into the exhaust stream during cold starts.
 This extra oxygen helps catalytic converters reach operating temperature faster, cutting down on harmful emissions.
 The emission air pump check valve acts as a one-way gate: it opens under pump pressure and seals tightly when the pump de-energizes.
 If the valve seat cracks, carbonizes, or sticks open, exhaust backpressure forces hot gas back through the hoses.
-Over time, that heat destroys the air pump, triggers diagnostic trouble codes, and can even damage adjacent wiring.
+Over time, that heat destroys the air pump, triggers diagnostic trouble codes, and can damage adjacent wiring.
 Replacing the valve at the first sign of failure protects the entire system.

 Sizing and Fitment Compatibility